mnieber/dodo-commands/doc/how-it-works.rst

     dodo activate FooBar --create

 Running this command creates a new FooBar project directory with various files.
 The most important one is the ``~/projects/FooBar/dodo_commands/env/bin/dodo`` script file.
-This is a version of the ``dodo`` script that is specific to the created project.
+This is a copy of the ``dodo`` script that is specific to the created project.
 When you call this ``dodo`` script, it's implied that you are operating on the ``FooBar`` project.

 Running a command
 =================